joyent/conch-api/docs/validation/Guide.md

 This tests the basic logic, but doesn't test the edge case we introduced with 1.21 gigawatts multiplied by the number of PSUs for devices with the hardware product name 'DMC-12'.
-The validation harness also allows us to provide fake objects, like hardware product and hardware profile, to be used in the validation under test.
+The validation harness also allows us to provide fake objects, like hardware product, to be used in the validation under test.
 This is done by defining named arguments in the `test_validation` function like `hardware_product`.
 [The list of available named arguments and an example are given in the documentation for the test